AviatrixSystems/Docs/HowTos/ipmotion.rst

 it means that these range of IP addresses are not currently used by any VM on the subnet, they are reserved by Aviatrix during migration phase.

 ..
-Note:: AWS reserves the first 3 IP addresses of a subnet in VPC.
-For example, if the VPC subnet is 172.16.1.0/24, the first 3 addresses 172.16.1.1, 172.16.1.2 and 172.16.1.3 are reserved by AWS.  if you have on-prem VMs including CloudN that uses the first 3 IP addresses (excluding default gateway, DNS or any other infrastructure purpose) of a subnet, the IPmotion method will not work.
+Note:: AWS reserves the 5 IP addresses of a subnet in VPC.
+For example, if the VPC subnet is 172.16.1.0/24, the addresses 172.16.1.0, 172.16.1.1, 172.16.1.2, 172.16.1.3 and 172.16.1.255 are reserved by AWS.  if you have on-prem VMs including CloudN that uses the first 3 IP addresses (excluding default gateway, DNS or any other infrastructure purpose) of a subnet, the IPmotion method will not work.

 ..